oemuraye/spotify-ranking/README.md

 # Spotify Ranking React App (client) #
 # __________________________________ #

+This project is the client side of the Spotify Ranking application.
+It is built with React and allows users to view various music rankings fetched from the Spotify API.
+The application is designed with multiple tabs to display different rankings, including the overall top 50 tracks and country-specific rankings.

+# Configuration
+  * REACT_APP_API_KEY=your_api_key
+  * REACT_APP_API_UR

+# Installation
+  * cd client
+  * npm install
+  * npm start

 # ---------------------------- #
 # Spotify Ranking API (server) #
 # ____________________________ #